 While online job boards and social media reign in the recruiting world today, career fairs still hold relevancy in certain instances.

-So, how can you determine which career fair opportunities will help you find the best talent and make the most of your recruiting budget?
+So, how can you make your company stand out a career fair?
 These guidelines are a great place to start.

 1. Evaluate your hiring needs